VivekSalunkhe14/Computer_Vision/Day7_Facial_landmarks_with_dlib_OpenCV_and_Python/README.md

 The pre-trained facial landmark detector inside the dlib library is used to estimate the location of 68 (x, y)-coordinates that map to facial structures on the face.

-NOTE: The dlib shape detector file "shape_predictor_68_face_landmarks.dat" is not uploaded in this directory since it is too big.
-Please download this file and position in the same folder for execution of this project.

 # 2 Key Steps:
 1) Localize the face in the image.
 2) Detect the key facial structures on the face ROI.